-range of services, as defined by its mission and purpose, is evaluated on a regular basis.
+The LPH Laboratory System range of services, as defined by its mission and purpose, is evaluated on a regular basis.

-- Copies of the system mission are distributed to all system members. - An assessment of the system's performance is repeated periodically, using the L-SIP tool. - System members regularly assess gaps in laboratory technology among public and private laboratories, including implementation of rapid test methods and data management.
+- Copies of the system mission are distributed to all system members. - An assessment of the system's performance is repeated periodically, using the L-SIP tool. - System members has a system in place to regularly assess gaps in laboratory technology among public and private laboratories, including implementation of rapid test methods and data management.

-- Have a mission clearly established, communicated, and re-examined on a regular basis? - Have a methodology in place to routinely evaluate the scope of services provided within the SPH Laboratory System? - Have a process in place to assess laboratory system performance? - Share results of the periodic evaluations among system partners?
+- Have a mission clearly established, communicated, and re-examined on a regular basis? - Have a methodology in place to routinely evaluate the scope of services provided within the LPH Laboratory System? - Have a process in place to assess local laboratory system performance? - Share results of the periodic evaluations among system partners?

-9.1.1 None Minimal Moderate Significant Optimal How would you rate the performance of the SPH Laboratory System collectively on achieving this Key Idea?
+9.1.1 None Minimal Moderate Significant Optimal

+How would you rate

+the performance of the

+LPH Laboratory System

+collectively on achieving

+this Key Idea?